NTA Admit Card: Expected Date of Admit Card Release And Other Latest Updates in this article

 |Dual Nature of Matter and Radiation – 6%||Chemical kinetics, Classification of elements and periodicity in properties, Hydrogen, Aldehydes, Ketones and Carboxylic Acids, Polymers, Biomolecules – 3% each||Ecology and environment – 13%|

-An important aspect that is to be known by candidates is the exam pattern of NEET 2020.
+An important aspect that is to be known by candidates is the possible exam pattern of NEET 2021.
 This indicates exam details like type of questions, mode of exam, duration, language, marking scheme etc. Candidates can perform better if they what to expect in the exam hall while appearing for the exam.
-Also, preparation should be moulded according to the NEET 2020 exam pattern such that students can feel comfortable on the test day.
+Also, preparation should be moulded according to the NEET 2021 exam pattern such that students can feel comfortable on the test day.

 |Factors in Exam Pattern||Details|